gvwilson/thirdbit/src/fiction/iffy/index.md

 Sandrine replied wearily.
 *I have a mission.*
-And then she took everything she had learned about Iffy and turned it into a missile in her mind.
+And then she took everything she had learned about Iffy and turned it into a missile and fired.

 An hour later
 Sandrine stood at attention in Doctor Johel's windowless office.